The wheats, barleys and oats – known together as corn or cereal crops – are the mainstay of the croplands.

 The Living Field garden grows a set of six to eight cereals each year, including the older emmer, spelt, rye, bere barley and black oat, contrasting with modern varieties of wheat, barley and oat.

-Emmer Triticum dicoccum was one of the first cereals to be domesticated in the fertile crescent.
+Emmer Triticum dicoccum was one of the first cereals to be domesticated in the fertile crescent more than 10,000 years ago.
 There is archaeological evidence of its presence here, but it is no longer grown.
 It germinates quickly, then grows tall, over six feet in some years, but when its heads start to form and fill, it falls over in the wind and rain.
 Its seeding head is agreeable, clean and neat.

-Oat Avena sativa is another of the ancient cereals, but the one having lax heads or panicles, with the grain held on longish stalks unlike held close to the stem in wheats and barleys.
-It probably arrived here later than the wheats, yet it became the dominate cereal for many centuries until usurped by barley after the mid-1900s.
+Oat Avena sativa is another of the ancient cereals, but the one having lax heads or panicles, the grain held on longish stalks, unlike close to the stem in wheats and barleys.
+It probably arrived here later than the wheats, yet it became the dominate cereal for many centuries until barley came to prominence in the mid-1900s.
 Highly nutritious and hardy, an ideal cereal for the croplands, locally grown and locally processed, but covering less than 10% of the cereal area now.

-Black oat Aven strigosa also known as bristle oat, was once grown widely for animal food, and even human food in times of duress.
+Black oat Aven strigosa also known as bristle oat, was once grown widely for animal food, and even human food in times of duress, from which it became known as ‘famine food’.
 It has this highly characteristic, black grain held on a very lax panicle, but though it grows well, the ratio of grain to total mass is too small for it to be economical as a grain crop.
-Attractive structure, nevertheless.

 The cereals grown in the Garden are all spring-germinating, grow quickly and mature in September.
 They germinate within days of being moistened, and spend their first few weeks in a glasshouse to ensure we have enough plants and to avoid early problems with grazing animals.